Is live chat helping my support team achieve their customer service and sales goals?

 This metric is a great way to keep a track of operator efficiency too.
 Plus, it also helps you understand whether your customers are happy or not.
-Understand this, more than 80% of customers seek immediate response for sales or marketing questions.
+Understandably, more than 80% of customers seek immediate responses to sales or marketing questions.
 And this number rises up to 90% when their questions are solely about sales.

 How to Reduce Response Time?

 Besides integrating a knowledge base and using canned responses, you can also work upon chat routing rules where you can change the chat settings for every operator based on their performance.